google/cronet.dart/README.md

 ## Building Your Own

 1. Make sure you've downloaded your custom version of cronet shared library and filename follows the pattern `cronet.86.0.4240.198.<extension>` with a prefix `lib` if on `linux`.
 Else, you can build cronet from [source](https://www.chromium.org/developers/how-tos/get-the-code) using the [provided instuctions](https://chromium.googlesource.com/chromium/src/+/master/components/cronet/build_instructions.md).
-Then copy the library to the root of your project.
-For linux, you can also place the files under `.dart_tool/cronet/linux64` for 64bit linux systems.
+Then copy the library to the designated folder.
+For linux, the files are under `.dart_tool/cronet/linux64`.

-2. Run `dart run cronet:build` from the root of your project.
+2. Run `dart run cronet:setup build` from the root of your project.

 **Note for Windows:** Run `step 3` from `x64 Native Tools Command Prompt for VS 2019` shell.